Record attendances in United States club soccer

 Competitive men's professional soccer has been played in the United States since 1912 and since 2001 for women's.
 Numerous leagues have existed over the years with some recognized by the United States Soccer Federation and some not.
-The lists below are the single game attendance records for men's outdoor (60,000+), men's indoor (18,000+), and women's outdoor (18,000+) matches in American club soccer.
+The lists below are the single game attendance records for men's outdoor (60,000+), women's outdoor (20,000+), and men's indoor (18,000+) matches in American club soccer.

 Men's soccer

 MLS attendance

 This list includes matches in which at least one Major League Soccer team has participated.
 This list does not include several matches played in the U.S. between two clubs not based in the United States (e.g. Chelsea vs. A.C.
 Milan in the 2009 World Football Challenge).

 International doubleheaders

-The following are MLS league matches that were part of a double-header involving international teams.
+The following are MLS league matches that were part of a double-header involving international or foreign teams.

 NASL attendance

 This list includes matches in which at least one team from the North American Soccer League (1968–84) has participated.